EU suggests visa-bans on Israeli settlers, following US example

 And even Germany followed the US, marking an end to Berlin's unconditional support for Israel over the past two months of war, in which Israel has killed 15,000 Palestinians in Gaza, including 6,000 children and 4,000 women.

-It was "important to drive this debate forward at European level too" a German foreign ministry spokesperson told German media on Wednesday.
+It was "important to drive this [settler sanctions] debate forward at European level too" a German foreign ministry spokesperson told German media on Wednesday.

+"Violence by settlers against Palestinian communities" was "unacceptable," the German spokesperson added.
 The Belgian prime minister also said the same.

-"Violence by settlers against Palestinian communities" was "unacceptable," the spokesperson said.

 Borrell's mention of the "use of the EU human-rights sanction regime" refers to an EU blacklist of the world's worst rights-abusers, which includes African warlords, Chinese torturers, and Russian murderers.